swhitehall/swhitehall.github.io/resume.md

 - Perform and record routine and non-routine observations according to WMO/ICAO and departmental standards
 - Disseminate METARs, SPECIs and SYNOP reports in accordance to WMO/ICAO and departmental standards and guidelines.
--

 `2018 - 2021`
 __Intern__, Caribbean Institute for Meteorology and Hydrology

--Compilation of the Hybrid Coordinate Ocean Model (HYCOM) to investigate upper ocean conditions in the Caribbean
+- Compilation of the Hybrid Coordinate Ocean Model (HYCOM) to investigate upper ocean conditions in the Caribbean
 -  Assisted with the National Oceanic and Atmospheric Administration (NOAA) Satellite Focused Saharan Air Layer (SAL) Evaluation
 - Created case studies of severe weather which impacted the Caribbean